-By strict classic definition, a doll must be at least one hundred years old to earn the honor of being an antique.
-However, most doll collectors, doll dealers and doll specialists consider any doll made before 1930 an antique.
+By a strictly classic definition, a doll must be at least 100 years old to earn the honor of being an antique.
+However, most doll collectors, doll dealers, and doll specialists consider any doll made before 1930 an antique.
 The main reason for this seemingly arbitrary cutoff date has to do with the porcelain factories in Germany that produced doll heads.
-These factories used the same molds to make porcelain doll heads from the 1880s throughout the 1920s, making it difficult to determine the exact age of some dolls of the times.
-It is interesting to note that at doll shows run by the National Antique Doll Dealers Association, vendors can exhibit dolls made prior to 1949.
+These factories used the same molds to make porcelain doll heads from the 1880s throughout the 1920s, making it difficult to determine the exact age of some dolls of this period.
+It's interesting to note that at doll shows run by the National Antique Doll Dealers Association, vendors can exhibit dolls made prior to 1949, further complicating what is and isn't considered an antique doll.

 Regardless of which definition of antique doll you use, Barbie still has many years ahead of her before she achieves the coveted title of being an antique doll.
 Doll collectors generally divide Barbie dolls into eras based on their production years: